seyoungjeong/seyoungjeong/README.md

 ## Hi there 👋

+I'm an embedded software engineer, dedicated to tackling complex problems in real time systems.

+I have experience in:

+- 🔋Battery management system
+- :signal_strength: WiFi firmware and device drivers

 <!--
 **seyoungjeong/seyoungjeong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.